-The County further acknowledges that certain terms or requirements pertaining to the public housing units may be negotiated between the County and the entity of each mixed-finance development, such as income tiers and transformation remedies, and effectuated through Page 9 of 96 Rev 5-24-13 the execution of the Declaration of Trust and Restrictive Covenants, the Regulatory and Operating Agreement, the Mixed Finance ACC Amendment and applicable management documents.
+The County further acknowledges that certain terms or requirements pertaining to the public housing units may be negotiated between the County and the entity of each mixed-finance development, such as income tiers and transformation remedies, and effectuated through the execution of the Declaration of Trust and Restrictive Covenants, the Regulatory and Operating Agreement, the Mixed Finance ACC Amendment and applicable management documents.
 Provided, however, that notwithstanding anything contained in those documents to the contrary, the applicable public housing requirements shall control.

-As used herewith, the term "applicable public housing requirements" shall mean the following: the U.S. Housing Act of 1937, HUD regulations thereunder (and to the extent applicable, any HUD-approved waivers of regulatory requirements); any other federal laws, regulations, notices and Executive Orders pertaining to public housing; the Annual Contributions Contract between HUD and the County (as amended by Mixed-Finance Amendments), this ACOP, and applicable tax credit management plans and agreements as those requirements may be waived or amended from time to time.
+As used herewith, the term "applicable public housing requirements" shall mean the following: the U.S. Housing Act of 1937, USHUD regulations thereunder (and to the extent applicable, any USHUD-approved waivers of regulatory requirements); any other federal laws, regulations, notices and Executive Orders pertaining to public housing; the Annual Contributions Contract between USHUD and the County (as amended by Mixed-Finance Amendments), this ACOP, and applicable tax credit management plans and agreements as those requirements may be waived or amended from time to time.